 Combine this scheme with changing the formation and the defense can get off kilter fast if not structured right.
 Defenses can package calls or pressures too.
 One way is by packaging blitzes from the same tree and keeping the base defensive structure and rules.
 See the example below.
 The diagram illustrates the same blitz, “America“, but run to fit what the offense gives it.
 Like a defensive RPO.
 In this case, the blitz reacts off of the formation (2×2 and 3×1).

 Blitz to Formation (BTF)

-More and more colleges and high school teams are switching to split coverages to deal with the different formations teams run from play to play.
+More and more colleges and high school teams are switching to split-field Quarters coverages to deal with the different formations teams run from play to play and week to week.
 Technically this is formationing a call.
 The DC can call the signal for the base defense, and the players adjust to their side of the field.
 That is formationing at its simplest.
 The question now is how can a defense start packaging their calls?
 The answer again, blitz the formation, or BTF.